About the Hong Kong Genome Project (HKGP)

 Currently, genetic testing companies on the market are commercial in nature.
 Their testing technology, scope and objectives are drastically different from HKGP.

-No. The Project is currently in its pilot phase, only individuals eligible under the following criteria would be referred by designated Partnering Centres to join the Project:
+No. Only individuals eligible under the following criteria would be referred by designated Partnering Centres to join the Project:

 - Clinical data shows that the undiagnosed disease you have may be genetically linked; or